vmware-tanzu/velero/design/backup-performance-improvements.md

 - Support VolumeGroupSnapshots: this is a future feature, although certain prerequisites for this enhancement are included in this proposal.
 - Process multiple backups in parallel: this is a future feature, although certain prerequisites for this enhancement are included in this proposal.
 - Refactoring plugin infrastructure to avoid RPC calls for internal plugins.
+- Restore performance improvements: this is potentially a future feature

 ## High-Level Design